smy1/swlab/python/README.md

 ### Important points to take note of
 When manually providing arguments:
 > [!IMPORTANT]
-> For parameters that expects a list, even if there is only one item that Python needs to deal with, the argument must be given within square brackets (e.g., ["a62_c62"]) so that Python treats it like a list, otherwise, the function will return an error.
+> For parameters that expects a list (this usually means any arguments that can be passed into the function by loading an excel file), even if there is only one item that Python needs to deal with, the argument must be given within square brackets (e.g., ["a62_c62"]) so that Python treats it like a list, otherwise, the function will return an error.
 Examples of such parameters are the "camera" subfolder (in Example 1) and the "start time" information (in Example 2).

 When using an Excel file:
 > [!IMPORTANT]